amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-As expected the runtime for removing/adding to the firt element from a linked List is always constant *O(1)*
+As expected, the runtime for removing/adding to the first element from a linked List is always constant *O(1)*

 <a id="LinkedList.remove"></a>